Blog

 Surf & Work

-A small surf village near Agadir that became a word-of-mouth digital nomad destination.
-SunDesk — arguably Morocco’s most famous coworking space — is located here.
-The pace is slow; the waves are legendary; the sunsets are unreasonable.
-Best for 2–6 week stays focused on recharging rather than intense client work.
+Small surf village near Agadir that became a word-of-mouth nomad destination.
+Home to SunDesk — arguably Morocco’s most famous coworking space.
+Best for 2–6 week recharging stays.

 Avg.
 15–35 Mbps; improving steadily